Zack-Fleming/Zack-Fleming/README.md

   - Netowrking - Vlans, subnetting, inner-vlan routing, RIP, OSPF, EGIRP, and the basics of BGP
   - Scripting - Linux Shell scripting and scratching the surface of PowerShell
   - General Purpose Languages:
-    - Java, I have used the following libraries in my own projects:
+    - Java libraries or technologies I have used:
       - Swing and AWT - the GUI framework, that comes with Java
       - JavaFX - GUI framework, that contains more balls and swisles than Swing
       - JDBC (Java DataBase Connectivity Classes) - a Java API for database controll, using Java